Diagnosing AI Explanation Methods with Folk Concepts of Behavior: The Narratives of AI Explanation Methods

-This has been a subject of recent criticism for probing methods, on the basis of ``correlation does not equal causation'', where although probing methods infer that the model represents some concept, no guarantee is given on whether the model actually uses this concept to make its decisions~\cite{DBLP:conf/emnlp/TamkinSGG20,DBLP:conf/blackboxnlp/GeigerRP20,DBLP:conf/eacl/RavichanderBH21}.
-This has led to the development of causally-informed class of methods~\cite{vig2020-causal-mediation-nlp,feder2021-causalm,geiger2021-causal-abstractions} that do provide a stronger guarantee that causality is correctly attributed, e.g., by showing that the model indeed changes its decision if it ceases to recognize the concept through deriving a counterfactual~\cite{elazar2021-amnesic-probing,feder2021-causalm}.
+This has been a subject of recent criticism for probing methods, on the basis of ``correlation does not equal causation''---where although probing methods infer that the model represents some concept, no guarantee is given if the model actually uses this concept to make its decisions~\cite{DBLP:conf/emnlp/TamkinSGG20,DBLP:conf/blackboxnlp/GeigerRP20,DBLP:conf/eacl/RavichanderBH21}.
+This has led to the development of a causally-informed class of methods~\cite{vig2020-causal-mediation-nlp,feder2021-causalm,geiger2021-causal-abstractions} which provide a stronger guarantee that causality is correctly attributed.
+This can be accomplished, for example, by showing that the model changes its decision if it ceases to recognize the concept via a counterfactual~\cite{elazar2021-amnesic-probing,feder2021-causalm}.